Top 10 ‘I Love Lucy’ Episodes, According to Fans on IMDB

 7. Season 5, Episode 2 – “Lucy and John Wayne”

 Is there any stunt our favorite redhead won’t pull?
-According to this episode, the answer to that question is “no” after she steals John Wayne’s footprints from Grauman’s Chinese Theater.
-How does Lucy get herself out of the mess?
+According to this episode, the answer to that question is “no” after Lucy steals John Wayne’s footprints from Grauman’s Chinese Theater.
+How does she get herself out of the mess?
 By getting herself into more messes and making the situation even worse before it gets better!
-While perhaps not as beloved as some other episodes on this list, fans of the show regard it highly.
 Fans on IMDB rated it 9 out of 10 stars.

 8. Season 1, Episode 29 – “The Freezer”

 Some classic sitcoms struggled to find their footing in the first season.
 I Love Lucy is not among them.
 The show started just as strongly as it ended, if not even more.
 Exhibit A: “The Freezer.”
-After Lucy buys a used walk-in freezer, she and Ethel overestimate just how much a “side” of beef is.
-Soon, they have 700 pounds of cow meat and a huge problem on their hands.
+After Lucy buys a used walk-in freezer, she and Ethel underestimate just how much a “side” of beef is.
+Soon, they have 700 pounds of cow meat and even more problems.
 One thing leads to another, and Lucy gets trapped in the walk-in freezer.
 One IMDB user says of the episode: “From opening to ending, it’s full of knee-slapping laughter!”
 It’s truly one of I Love Lucy’s finest offerings, as evidenced by its 9-star rating on IMDB.

 9. Season 4, Episode 13: “First Stop”